A question and answer guide to deciding on whether to study graphic design, or are interested in teaching yourself graphic design.

 Can graphic design be learned?
 Absolutely.
 There are clear rules, and best practices with typography, colours, imagery, creativity, problem solving and the use of the industry standard software (Adobe for short).
 There are vastly differing parts to being a graphic designer or graphic artist.
 From an all rounder who can fit into any discipline between logo design, illustration, web design and motion graphics, to an absolute specialists in their niche, a font designer, packaging specialist, character designer.
 At least one part of it, you need to get a buzz off of the creative process that drives you forward to want to learn more, and make the mundane tasks worth it.

 What skills are essential to know if graphic design is for you?
 The fact you are interested, shows you probably have it.
 You are visually oriented.
 Like aesthetically pleasing things.
 Like typography, the shape, and feel of the letters, a colour combination interests you, you like and admire nice design, are excited by being creative.
 You are maybe not happy with what you create, you are always striving to get better.
 You don’t need to be the finished article to start learning.
+(This is a particular bugbear of mine regarding art school applications.
+They will accept the people with the best work in their portfolio, who typically have the most experience.
+These same people have often reached full potential, so are at art school for a qualification.
+Whereby more talented people who have less experience are turned down, despite the potential they have to get much better.
+Art tutors are often very bad at every aspect of their jobs – yes I have some issues with art schools, but it doesn’t mean I am wrong).
 Somewhere in you there is a spark of passion for creativity.
 That spark of passion is your calling.
 You mustn’t want to be a graphic designer because it sounds cool. (trust me, no-one is ever impressed!)
 It’s all about the creative process, and the desire to get better.
 Other aspects that would be good, but not essential, a sense of, or an interest in business/commerce, an enjoyment of problem solving.
 An interest in people from a behavioural science viewpoint.
 If artists are the movie stars of the art world, graphic designers are the character actors.
 We shouldn’t be leaving our specialised mark.
 Our style is invisible.
 We bring the correct solution for each roll, for each job.
 It’s not about us.
+Also graphic design is a service industry, you need to be, or learn to be service minded.
+The client IS always right, if you want to pay your rent.

 Is graphic design boring?
 Absolutely.
 And it’s the most exciting job in the world.
 No job is exciting and brilliant all day every day.
 There are lots of mundane tasks, there can be problems with clients, problems with bosses thinking they are designers and design by committee to deal with.
 You’ll learn to deal with it.
 Learn to love the clients you get along with, the bosses who respect your knowledge.
 You’ll love the buzz when it all comes together.
 When a client sends you a gift, for no reason other than gratitude.
 When you can see you have made an improvement.
 When there are sometimes enormous measurable improvements, that you are responsible for.
 There are a lot of great highs to go with the lows.
 And you’ll learn to set aside time for your own projects, where you are in charge… My not entirely serious article on graphic design being a boring subject for non designers.